Llewxamris/PEA-framework/md/teamEnvironment.md

 The work environment for our development project was entirely the _Microsoft_ workflow for teams.
-That is: _Visual Studios_ for development, and _Team Foundation Server_ for source control.
+That is: _Visual Studios_ for development, and _Team Foundation Server_ (TFS) for source control and task tracking.
 Important documentation was shared originally with _Google Drive_, but we moved to using the internal shared drive used by the college.
-The team of consisted of six team members: _Andrew_, _Brae_, _Cody_, _Louis_, _Phillip_, and myself.
-Our project manager was our teacher, _Richard Chan_, our technical advisor was another teacher, _Allan McDonald_, and our client was _Alain Beauparlant_.
+The team of consisted of six team
+members: _Andrew_, _Brae_, _Cody_, _Louis_, _Phillip_, and myself.
+Our project
+manager was our teacher, _Richard Chan_, our technical advisor was another teacher, _Allan McDonald_, and our client was _Alain Beauparlant_.
 Six members was chosen because it both means the team is large-enough (too many/little members would cause issues), and also because it divides perfectly into the total amount of class members.
 Roles were not officially assigned to each team member, but most